mfikes/ambly/README.md

 ClojureScript REPL into iOS JavaScriptCore.

-Ambly is designed to be a great REPL for use in devloping hybrid ClojureScript iOS apps.
-The goal is to eliminate friction and make for a seamless experience.
+Ambly is a REPL designed for use when devloping hybrid ClojureScript iOS apps.

-Ambly comprises a ClojureScript REPL implementation, along with Objective-C code which interfaces with JavaScriptCore.
+Ambly comprises a ClojureScript REPL implementation, along with Objective-C code interfacing  JavaScriptCore.

-Ambly is currently under development.
-This repo includes a demo iOS app that you can use to give the REPL a spin.
+Ambly is under development.
+A demo iOS app is included so that you can give the REPL a spin!

+## Running

-## Prerequisites
+### Prerequisites

 You must have Xcode installed as well as support for [CocoaPods](http://cocoapods.org).
 You must have Java 7 or later installed along with [Leiningen](http://leiningen.org).

-## Running

 ### Demo App

 In `ambly/ObjectiveC/Ambly Demo` run `pod install`.

-Open the `Ambly Demo.xcworkspace` in Xcode and run the app in the simulator or on a device.
+Open `Ambly Demo.xcworkspace` in Xcode and run the app in the simulator or on a device.

 ### REPL